Grand Prairie-based Army Reserve unit holds Soldier’s memorial

 |0

-This work, Grand Prairie-based Army Reserve unit holds Soldier’s memorial, by CPT Mark Halliday and SPC jose lopez xique, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Grand Prairie-based Army Reserve unit holds Soldier’s memorial, by SPC jose lopez xique, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT